 Trainees are exposed to “really exciting work most of the time”.
 There are the “inevitable trainee tasks” such as “typical document management tasks” but these are fortunately “balanced out by real work such as legal research, assisting with witness statements/expert reports, and preparation for trial”.

 One spy details: “The shipping cases are game changing for the industry.
 Our corporate team does some pretty swashbuckling stuff, which keeps one interested.”
-Another trainee was excited to have “worked on some high-profile cases, three of which made headline news”.
-Another gushed about “drafting a letter to a premier league football team and visiting a celebrity client’s home to have documents signed”.
-It is apparent that Ince has not lost its litigious roots post-merger, as trainees reported that there was “a fair bit of bundling” but also “a good amount of advanced tasks such as drafting pleadings or liaising with opposing solicitors.
+Another trainee was excited to have “worked on some high-profile cases, three of which made headline news”, whilst yet more gushed about “drafting a letter to a premier league football team and visiting a celebrity client’s home to have documents signed”.
+It is apparent that Ince has not lost its litigious roots post-merger, as trainees reported there was “a fair bit of bundling” but also “a good amount of advanced tasks such as drafting pleadings or liaising with opposing solicitors”.
 One rookie sums it up: “All in all, a healthy mix of brain work and ‘listen to Spotify as you paginate your sixteenth bundle’ work!”

 The culture post-merger was positive.
 “A set of legends.
 Socialise with them outside the office all the time.
 No cut throatery,” remarks one rookie.
-Another speaks of their peers as an “excellent squad” and “no snakes have been revealed… yet”.
-One trainee beamed that they “actually love the friends” they have made at Ince.
+Another speaks of their peers as an “excellent squad” who “actually love the friends” they have made at Ince.
 “They’re kings and queens,” another praised.

-We are told Ince is “a very sociable firm” and there are a “decent amount of free hangovers” on offer, events “are few and far between these days” as the firm controls its “very tight purse strings”.
+We are told Ince is “a very sociable firm” and there are a “decent amount of free hangovers” on offer, although events “are few and far between these days” as the firm controls its “very tight purse strings”.
 It speaks volumes for partner approachability that this sociability extends to the top of the firm.
 We are told the partners are “mostly great, a few are more daunting.
 I will go for one-on-one pints with several of the partners.
 I was at the theatre with one of the managing associates last week”.